thiagonevesalmeida/habits-tracker/README.md

   <img alt="projeto Habits" src=".github/preview.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS
 - JavaScript
 - Git e Github
 - Figma

-## 💻 Projeto
+## 💻 Project

-Projeto de um 'Habits Tracker' interativo e responsivo para rastrear hábitos do usuário.
-Desafio propostos pela RocketSeat no programa NLW-Setup 🚀.
+Develop an interactive and responsive 'Habits Tracker' to track user habits.
+Challenge proposed by RocketSeat in the NLW-Setup program 🚀.

 - [Visite o projeto online](https://thiagonevesalmeida.github.io/habits-tracker/)

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/community/file/1195327109778210238). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [DESSE LINK](https://www.figma.com/community/file/1195327109778210238).
+It is necessary to have an account [Figma](https://figma.com) to access it.

-## 📝 Licença
+## 📝 License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

-## 📨 Contato
+## 📨 Contact

 thiagonevesdealmeida@gmail.com